 Zoom links are set up for anyone who cannot join an evening session in person.
-This is also used if we cannot hold a session in-person.
+This is also used if we cannot hold a session in-person (e.g., due to bad weather).

 File sharing via Google Drive:

 Each team will have a designated Google Drive workspace set up for their project.